ihavethatonvinyl/blog/content/conversations/jael-holzman.md

 ### What's the most treasured album in your collection?

 So I have two answers to that.
 In terms of[ my actual favorite album ever, *Crack the Skye* by Mastodon, easily.
 Before the bed bug fire of 2020 I had a picture disc.
 It was like a Leviathan picture disc with the whales on it.
 I don't think I have it anymore, which sucks.
 But right now, I would say that my most played record that has really meant a lot to me is from this band out of Baltimore called [powerwasher](https://powerwasher.bandcamp.com/album/the-power-of-positive-washing).
 They're post punk crunch, like noise rock.
 It's just loud guitars.
 We played a couple of shows with them in October, and I was a huge fan of the record, but then when I saw them, they had such a great set and I just fell in love with it.
 So it's one of those growers of a record for me, and it's been getting a lot of plays.
 And it's definitely one of the only ones that I've been preserving inside of the fucking wraps that I have now.
 But, yeah, I miss, I miss some of those records.
-I feel like albums become kind of a memorial of time in a
+I feel like albums become kind of a memorial of time.

 ### Is there a record that you're looking for that you haven't found yet, like a white whale record?